Kot Engenharia

 Figure 2: Aggravating factors of cracking - SOURCE: Kot Collection.

-The non-destructive tests made it possible to verify factors relating to the quality of the foundations that had an impact on the occurrence of cracks.
-This stage is of great importance for failure investigations, as it allows aspects to be identified that cannot be assessed by structural analysis of the parts according to the design.
+At this stage, non-destructive testing made it possible to verify factors related to the quality of the foundations' execution that had an impact on the occurrence of cracks.
+Vale that this stage is of great importance for failure investigations, as it allows the identification of aspects that cannot be evaluated by structural analysis of the parts according to the design.

 Figure 3: Ultrasonic tomography on concrete - SOURCE: Kot Collection.

-The foundations were checked using analytical and numerical models, with the aim of evaluating the design and dimensioning of the structure in relation to the existing stresses, and thereby identifying any design non-conformities.
+Next, the foundations were verified using analytical and numerical models, with the aim of evaluating the design and dimensioning of the structure in relation to existing demands and, thereby, identifying any design non-conformities, if they existed.

 Figure 4: Analysis models - SOURCE: Kot Collection.